Molecular-Nanophotonics/Building-pip-Packages/README.md

-# Building pip Packages
+# Python pip Packages

-This tutorial shows how to create a Python pip package.
-It will show you how to add the necessary files and structure to create the package, how to build the package, and how to upload it to the Python Package Index (https://pypi.org).
+This tutorial shows how to build a Python pip package and how to upload it to the Python Package Index (https://pypi.org).

-If you want to make your package publicly accessible you can upload it on PyPi.
-So, first of all, register yourself on PyPi: https://pypi.org/account/register/.

-You might use the Molecular Nanophotonics accout: <br>

-*Username:* `molecular-nanophotonics` <br>
-*Password:* `default password + mona`

-I assume that you upload your package code on the groups GitHub account.
-The README.md from the GitHub repository will be directly used  as documentation of your package.

 ## Install Required Tools